fauresystems/python-ws-algo/README.md

 ## Ongoing progress
 1. create dataset in SQLite3 file
     * width, length and weight of plates
-    * distribute plates in families of weight and width
+    * distribute plates in families of length and density
     * compute surface and weight for each plate
     * compute average weight for plate families
 2. create results with naive Pandas algorithm